Mastering the Art of Soju: A Foreigner’s Guide to Korean Drinking Etiquette (2026)

 If you want to be a pro at the next Korean dinner party, keep these rules in mind:

-DO: The "Two-Hand" Rule: Always use two hands to give or receive a drink.
+• DO: The "Two-Hand" Rule: Always use two hands to give or receive a drink.
 It shows you are paying attention and being respectful.

-DON'T: Forget the "Round": Drinking is communal.
+• DON'T: Forget the "Round": Drinking is communal.
 If there are four people, don't just drink alone.
 Join in the rounds, cheer, and make sure everyone’s glass is full.

-DON'T: Be a "Pusher": In 2026, the culture of "forcing" people to drink (Kwon-sul) is highly frowned upon.
-If someone says they have had enough, respect their boundary.
-The goal is to have fun, not to get intoxicated beyond control.
+• DON'T: Be a "Pusher": In 2026, the culture of "forcing" people to drink (Kwon-sul) is highly frowned upon.
+As a business owner, I always tell my team that their comfort comes first.
+The goal is to have fun and bond, not to get intoxicated beyond control.

 4. Is It Still Important in 2026?